AdityaGoel0320/AdityaGoel0320/README.md

 <p align="center">
   <!-- Add a brief description of yourself or your project -->
-  Hi there! 👋 I'm [Your Name], a passionate [Your Profession or Interests].
+  Hi there! 👋 I'm [Your Name], a passionate MERN stack developer currently pursuing my degree in college.
 Welcome to my GitHub profile!
 </p>

 <h2 align="center">🚀 What I'm Currently Working On</h2>